-News channel to compensate family after man dies ‘from being overworked’
+News channel to be investigated after ‘overworked’ employee dies at his desk

 Related video: Burn out recognised as chronic condition by the World Health Organisation

-A news organisation in Thailand has agreed to compensate the family of an employee who died while working at his desk.
+A news organisation in Thailand is being investigated by the country’s labour ministry after an employee died while working at his desk.

 Sarawut Srisawat, 44, collapsed at his desk after suffering a heart attack at the Thai News Network (TNN) building in Bangkok on Monday, according to local media reports.